php-censor/php-censor/docs/en/workers/worker.md

 numprocs=2
 ```

-You'll need to edit the '/path/to/phpci', the `user` value and the `environment` value to suit your server.
+You'll need to edit the '/path/to/php-censor', the `user` value and the `environment` value to suit your server.
 The user needs to be an actual system user with suitable permissions to execute PHP and PHP Censor.

 Once you've created this file, simply restart supervisord using the command `service supervisor restart` and 2 instances of PHP Censor's worker should start immediately.
-You can verify this by running the command `ps aux | grep phpci`, which should give you output as follows:
+You can verify this by running the command `ps aux | grep php-censor`, which should give you output as follows:

 ```
 ➜  ~ ps aux | grep phpci